ibm-cloud-docs/account/grant-tag-access.md

 As the account owner, you might want to delegate some of the responsibility of tagging resources.
 For users to attach tags to a resource, you must grant them the appropriate access.
 Use {{site.data.keyword.Bluemix}} Identity and Access Management (IAM) access policies to grant users access to resources in a resource group.
 Use Cloud Foundry roles to grant users access to resources in a Cloud Foundry org and space.
 {: shortdesc}

+Tags are visible account-wide and can be replicated across geographic regions.
+Since tags are not regulated information, avoid creating tags that use personal information, such as your name, address, phone number, email address, or other identifying or proprietary information.
+{: important}

 ## Tagging permissions
 {: #tagging-permissions}